vrockai/pipeline-test/docs/content.md

-## Crohn’s disease in endoscopic remission, obesity, and cases of high genetic risk demonstrates overlapping shifts in the colonic mucosal-luminal interface microbiome
+## Crohn's disease in endoscopic remission, obesity, and cases of high genetic risk demonstrates overlapping shifts in the colonic mucosal-luminal interface microbiome.
+ 15.08.2022, _JP Jacobs, M Goudarzi, V Lagishetty, D Li, T Mak, M Tong, P Ruegger, T Haritunians, C Landers, P Fleshner, E Vasiliauskas, A Ippoliti, G Melmed, D Shih, S Targan, J Borneman, AJ Fornace, DPB McGovern, J Braun_

+Crohn's disease (CD) patients demonstrate distinct intestinal microbial compositions and metabolic characteristics compared to unaffected controls.
+However, the impact of inflammation and underlying genetic risk on these microbial profiles and their relationship to disease phenotype are unclear.
+We used lavage sampling to characterize the colonic mucosal-luminal interface (MLI) microbiome of CD patients in endoscopic remission and unaffected controls relative to obesity, disease genetics, and phenotype.

 [Source](https://doi.org/10.1186/s13073-022-01099-7)

+10.1186/s13073-022-01099-7

 ---